nathanwomack/30DaysOfSass/README.md

 }
 ```

 I also created an img directory and added an icon for each list item into it.
-These icons are a little bit, but I was too lazy to photoshop, and for this example we'll just resize with css.
+These icons are a little big, but I was too lazy to photoshop, and for this example we'll just resize with css.
 Not a best practice, I know.
 If you wanna resize them properly, feel free.
 The images are: twitter.png, facebook.png, youtube.png, and rss.png.

 ## 2. Lists
 Let's declare list called icons.